tamagui/tamagui/next.md

 - enter/exit in media not overriding
 - not accepting number type in media query: "$platform-web" :{ gridColumnGap: 12 }
 - for some reason "$platform-web" :{ gridTemplateRows } not accepted in media uery only
+- can't use `mt="1rem"` on web, tried adding allowedStyleValues: 'somewhat-strict-web', still not

 postable: